epiverse-trace/readepi/README.md

 ## Package Vignettes

-The vignette of the **{readepi}** package contains detailed illustrations about the use of each function and the description of every argument.
+The vignette of the **readepi** package contains detailed illustrations about the use of each function and the description of every argument.
 This can be accessed by typing the command below:

 ``` r
 # OPEN THE VIGNETTE WITHIN RSTUDIO